kylenstone/fcc-serverless-api/readme.md

 get /      # the function handler is found in /src/http/get-index/index.js
 ```

-Each function is self contained in it's own function folder according to route and HTTP method.
-One failing function won't take down the entire app, just the code behind that route.
+Each function is self-contained in its own folder according to route and HTTP method.
+One failing function won't cause the entire app to fail, just the code behind that route.

 To start serving HTML and static assets, we can put them into the `/public` folder.
 Notice that the image served from `/public` is referenced with `_static`.
 Take a look at line 13, `<img src="_static/me_begin.jpg">`.